offbynull/learn/Bioinformatics/input/input.md

    De Bruijn graphs are used for efficient genome assembly.
 They were originally invented to solve the k-universal string problem.

- * `{bm} k-universal/(k-universal|\d+-universal)/i` - For some alphabet and k, a string is considered k-universal if it contains every possible k-mer for that alphabet exactly once.
+ * `{bm} k-universal/(k-universal|\d+-universal)/i` - For some alphabet and k, a string is considered k-universal if it contains every k-mer for that alphabet exactly once.
 For example, for an alphabet containing only 0 and 1 (binary) and k=3, a 3-universal string would be 0001110100 because it contains every 3-mer exactly once:

    * 000: **000**1110100
    * 001: 0**001**110100